 Mental Health Programming

-Mental health programming includes the screening, assessment and treatment of youth placed in DJJ facilities who have a mental illness, emotional disturbance or substance abuse problem.
-Within two hours of admission, all youth are screened for treatment history, mental health, traumatic experience, substance abuse, and suicide risk.
-Approximately 50% of those youth screened upon admission are referred for a more thorough mental health assessment.
-The primary goal is to identify any at-risk youth as early as possible and then to provide the care required to ensure that their basic mental health needs are met.
-This goal is accomplished through services provided to youth from designated master’s level mental health clinicians, psychologists, and psychiatrists in each secure facility.
+Mental health programming includes screening, assessment and treatment of youth placed in DJJ facilities.
+Within two hours of admission to a DJJ facility, each youth is screened for mental health issues, traumatic experiences, substance use, and suicide/self-harm risk.
+Approximately 50% of youth are then referred for a more thorough mental health assessment by a qualified mental health professional.
+The goal is to identify any at-risk youth as early as possible and then to provide care to meet their basic mental health needs.
+This goal is accomplished through services provided to youth by a treatment team that includes master’s level mental health clinicians, psychologists, and psychiatrists.

 Evidence-based mental health interventions that are delivered by Mental Health staff in DJJ secure facilities include:

-Structured Psychotherapy for Adolescents Responding to Chronic Stress (SPARCS): This is a group treatment model for youth who have experienced multiple traumatic events.
-SPARCS focuses on helping youth develop affect/emotional regulation skills, develop healthy self-soothing and self-control techniques, and address their physiological and psychological responses to trauma.
+- Trauma Affect Regulation: Guide for Education & Treatment (TARGET): This is a group and individual treatment model for youth who have experienced multiple traumatic events.
+TAGET focuses on helping youth develop affect/emotional regulation skills, develop healthy self-soothing and self-control techniques, and address their physiological and psychological responses to trauma.

-A New Freedom: New Freedom is a model that is based on evidence-based concepts of cognitive-behavioral therapy (CBT), motivational enhancement (MET), motivational interviewing (MI), trans-theoretical stages of change, the social learning model and key coping and problem solving skills for self-efficacy.
-New Freedom can be delivered through group and individual therapy.
+- A New Freedom: New Freedom is a model that is based on evidence-based concepts of cognitive-behavioral therapy (CBT), motivational enhancement (MET), motivational interviewing (MI), trans-theoretical stages of change, the social learning model and key coping and problem-solving skills for self-efficacy.
+New Freedom can be delivered through group and/or individual therapy.